FuckBrains/A2T_converter/README.md

 - short audio files -> convert WhatsApp voice messages, short audio news and more
 - long audio files -> convert audio books, poems, stories, political speeches and more
 - self recorded speeches -> convert microphone input into text
+- text to speech -> Validate the other programs

 ## Text-to-speech